dynamsoft-docs/barcode-reader-docs/performance/speed.md

 * it comes with camera control and is able to find and open the best suited camera by default;
 * it can crop the video frames with a predefined scan region so that only part of the frames are passed to DBR;
 * it has a lightspeed algorithm to detect whether a frame is blurred.
-Only clear frames are passed along to DBR(only supported on mobile applications at present);
+Only clear frames are passed along to DBR.
+This is only supported in the mobile edition (iOS & Android) at present;
 * it maintains a buffer of frames for DBR to fetch so that DBR doesn't waste time in waiting for the next image to read.

-Besides the above, DCE also does the following
+Besides the above, DCE also does the following (only supported in the mobile edition at present):

 * if a frame is blurred, it tells the camera to adjust its focus;
 * if DBR finds the barcode too small in the frame, DCE tells the camera to zoom in.